exoplatform/exo-documentation/docs/Clustering.rst

 Using customized JGroups xml files
 ==================================

-JGroups configuration, for both JCR and Service layer, is externalized via ``exo.properties`` (see :ref:`Configuration overview <Configuration.ConfigurationOverview>` for this file).
+JGroups configuration, for both JCR and Service layers, is externalized via ``exo.properties`` (see :ref:`Configuration overview <Configuration.ConfigurationOverview>` for this file).
 It is recommended you use this file.
 See :ref:`previous section <Clustering.JGroups>` for list of default values and externalized variables.